-Capital Commitments: As at March 31, 2021 and 2020 the Company had not committed to spend under agreements to purchase/construct property and equipment.
-These amounts are net of capital advances paid in respect of these purchases.
+Capital Commitments: As at March 31, 2022 the Company had committed to spend under agreements to purchase/construct property and equipment amounting to USD 198,448.
+As at March 31, 2021 the Company had committed to spend under agreements to purchase/construct property and equipment amounting to USD 458,526.63.

-Contingent liabilities: As at March 31, 2021 and 2020 the Company did not have any possible obligation contingent on occurrence of some uncertain future event nor any present obligation, the amount for which cannot be measured reliably.
+Contingent liabilities: As at March 31, 2022 and 2021 the Company did not have any possible obligation contingent on occurrence of some uncertain future event nor any present obligation, the amount for which cannot be measured reliably.